 The WNBA is competitive, however, with less than 200 of the best female basketball players in the world competing in the league each year.
 That makes for an exciting betting product, as every team is capable of winning on a given night.

-Whether that ever becomes a reality or not, the Sky hope for a deep playoff run in 2021.
 Our Chicago Sky betting guide has all the information you need.

 The Sky have qualified for the postseason in each of the past two seasons.
 However, in both instances, they were ousted before reaching the semifinal round.
 In 2021, they’ll be looking for more.